rust-lang/reference/src/behavior-considered-undefined.md

 part of *some* allocation).
 The span of bytes it points to is determined by the pointer value and the size of the pointee type.
 As a consequence, if the span is empty, "dangling" is the same as "non-null".
-Note that slices point to their entire range, so it is very important that the length metadata is never too large.
+Note that slices point to their entire range, so it is important that the length metadata is never too large.
 In particular, allocations and therefore slices cannot be bigger than `isize::MAX` bytes.